 Taking all three of the above-mentioned pillars together with a strategic perspective will offer great advantages to the organization.
 Some researchers ((Haupt, 2021; Kádárová, Mihalčová, Kádár, & Vida, 2015) state that communication strategies are vital in crisis management and that in these processes, it is essential not only to control the official and informal internal communication flows, but also to manage them with appropriate information.
 Management takes risks if informal communication flows are not noticed, especially in the early stages.
 The uncontrolled, distorted, emotionally driven amount of information and speculation can cause panic or mass psychosis and become an obstacle to the rational management of crisis situations.
 Failure to prepare for the process of managing communications will increase the damage.
-Weaknesses in communication flows, undermining their credibility and official communication flows.
+Weaknesses in communication strategy can cause companies to unleash informal communication flows, undermining their credibility and official communication flows.